 - Freedom to leave your current job without your next permanent role lined up.

 - Pays the bills if you’re researching a business idea.

 - Pays well.
 There are 2 rules of thumb on knowing what to charge: i) your permanent salary divided by 100 (remember as a freelancer you won’t have any benefits or paid holiday); ii) the day rate that your employer charged you out at divided by 3.

 - The work tends to involve more responsibility.
 The client will want you as a mini-project manager, you’ll ‘own’ the relationships, have more exposure and be your own boss.

 The ways to get a freelance job

-- Use movemeon.
-I know, I know…. we’re biased!
-But we’ve had some great freelancing roles come through the site – so keep your eyes open and register for freelance job alerts.
+- Use Movemeon.
+We know, we know…. we’re biased!
+But we’ve had some great freelancing roles come through the site – so keep your eyes open and register for free freelance job alerts.